jet/equinox/DOCUMENTATION.md

 TL;DR caching can optimize RU consumption significantly.
 Due to ability to mutate easily, potential to integrate rolling snapshots into core storage is provided.
 Providing ways to cache and snapshot matter a lot on CosmosDb, as lowest-common-demominator queries loading lots of events cost in performance and cash.
 The specifics of how you use the changefeed matters more than one might thing from the CosmosDb high level docs.

 Overview: CosmosDb has been in production for >5 years and is a mature Document database.
 The initial DocumentDb offering is at this point a mere projected programming model atop a generic Document data store.
-Its changefeed mechanism affords one a base upon which one can manage projections, but there is no directly provided mechanism which lends itself to building projections that map directly to EventStore's facilties in this regard.
+Its changefeed mechanism affords one a base upon which one can manage projections, but there is no directly provided mechanism which lends itself to building Projections that map directly to EventStore's facilties in this regard.

 Key aspects relevant to the Equinox programming model:
 - CosmosDb has pervasive optimization feedback per call in the form of a Request Charge attached to each and every action.
 Working to optimize one's request charges per scenario is critical both in terms of the effect it has on the amount of Request Units/s one you need to preprovision (which translates directly to costs on your bill), and then live predictably within if one is not to be throttled with 429 responses.
 In general, the request charging structure can be considered a very strong mechanical sympathy feedback signal.